jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

     :align: left
     :alt: Addition Result

-  the result is correct but the number looks different from the others I have seen so far
+  the result is correct and the number looks different from the others I have seen so far

 ----